melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 # Encoding Nonterminals and Productions

-For each nonterminal the program declares, we create a kind in Abella:
+For each nonterminal the program declares, we create a type in Abella:
 ```
 Kind nt_<Nonterminal Name>   type.
 ```